 Students and guests may not possess an animal other than fish; aquariums are to be limited to 10 gallons or less.
 This policy does not affect rights granted by the Fair Housing Act or the Americans with Disability Act; hence, this policy is not applicable to service or emotional support animals.
 For questions on how to properly register an assistance animal, please contact Disability Services at (870) 972-3964.

-Residents of the Village houses and The Circle have the ability to have specific pets.
-Approval for all animals must be received from the Area Coordinator and the pet policy must be followed.
-Pets are not allowed in the Village apartments
+Residents of the Village and The Circle have the ability to have specific pets.
+Approval for all animals must be received from the Director of Residence Life (or designee) and the pet policy must be followed.

 - Power Strips

 Students may not use multiple-outlet connections unless they are a power strip with a built-in circuit breaker that is clearly marked, carries an Underwriter’s Laboratory (U.L.) approval, has a maximum load of 15 amps and is plugged directly into a wall electrical outlet.
 Plug-mounted surge protectors are allowed, but must meet the same requirements as power strips.
 Extension cords must be heavy duty (no less than 12 gauge) extension cords and used properly.

 Flyers, announcements or other printed or written material to be posted in and around University owned housing or common areas must be submitted to the Department of Residence Life minimally one week prior to the posting date for approval and distribution.

 Students and guests must adhere to minimum mandatory quiet hours in and around residence halls.
 Quiet hours are 10:00 pm – 8:00 am, seven days a week.

 Students and guests must adhere to 24 hour quiet hours beginning each semester at 9:00 pm the last day of normally scheduled classes and ending after the completion of the final University exam period.
 Students and guests who violate this policy may be immediately removed from University housing.